Renode GitHub Action for automated testing on simulated hardware

 Topics: Open source tools, Open simulation

-Testing in simulation is the go-to strategy to enable efficient vertical integration based on parallel development of software and hardware starting at the initial phases of a project, no matter the complexity of the system under development.
-Renode, Antmicro’s open source simulation framework, lets you capitalize on this capability by providing a deterministic development environment that offers a constantly expanding portfolio of integrations for designing advanced test suites, co-simulation capabilities, as well as availability of simulation models for thousands of hardware building blocks.
+Testing in simulation is a great way to enable parallel development of software and hardware and ensure quality standards starting early into your project.
+Renode, Antmicro’s open source simulation framework provides a deterministic development environment with a constantly expanding portfolio of integrations for designing advanced test suites, co-simulation capabilities, as well as simulation models for hundreds of HW blocks, SoCs and boards.

-Automation of testing workflows in Continuous Integration systems is an integral part of all customer and internal projects Antmicro is involved in, as it plays a fundamental role in terms of reliability and project turnaround time.
-Examples of this CI-centric approach for code hosted on public repositories include an automated testing and verification setup which we introduced for the RISC-V VeeR core family as used within the Caliptra Root of Trust project (led by AMD, Google, Microsoft and NVIDIA) which relies on the Verible Linter GitHub Action we created.
-Antmicro has also developed a GitHub Action capable of running a full-fledged Linux distribution with a custom kernel for testing v4l2 setups simulated in Renode.
-Additionally we often develop infrastructural solutions like our custom GitHub runners for CI setups in large-scale projects that exceed the compute and storage capacity of standard runners.
+Automation of testing workflows in Continuous Integration systems is an integral part of all of Antmicro’s customer and internal projects, as it plays a fundamental role in terms of reliability and project turnaround time.
+Working with many open source projects, we often set up automated CI using GitHub Actions, including custom-developed ones like Verible Linter GitHub Action used extensively in our work in CHIPS Alliance or our v4l2 GitHub Action capable of running a full-fledged Linux distribution with a custom kernel for testing v4l2 setups simulated in Renode.
+We also develop infrastructural solutions like our custom GitHub runners for CI setups in large-scale projects that exceed the compute and storage capacity of standard runners.

 In order to simplify the integration of the testing capabilities Renode offers for each iteration of code pushed to GitHub repositories, we have introduced a dedicated GitHub Action for Renode which lets you easily integrate the simulator into CI pipelines, specify tests and run them on simulated hardware.
 Below, we go over the features that renode-test-action provides, present a quick set-up guide based on an example workflow, and frame it in a wider context by showcasing a demo workflow utilizing the action for performing several tests in a project using the Zephyr RTOS.